circadianmentalhealth/circadian-data-standards/README-Templates/2- Studied Subject - Human/1- One-Method Data Collection/README- Device Tracker.md

 # README: Device Tracker Dataset

 # Essential (Core) Metadata Elements
 > Without these 7 pieces of information, it will be hard for anyone to locate and re-use your data.
+> You can refer to the "Extended metadata" template (below), where you add more detailed information.

 ## General Information
-> You can refer to the Extended metadata (below), where you add more detailed information.

 ### Title
-> Provide the dataset title (e.g., "Light Exposure and Sleep Activity Data").
+> A descriptive name given to the dataset. (e.g., "Light Exposure and Sleep Activity Data").

 ### Author(s)/Contributor(s)
+> List of dataset creators and contributors and their respective emails.
+> > Use `FirstName LastName` format.
+Each contributor name should be in a separate line which starts with `-`.
+> See the example entry bellow:
-  [Name], [Affiliation], [Email]
+  - [Name], [Affiliation], [Email]
-  [Name], [Affiliation], [Email]
+  - [Name], [Affiliation], [Email]*

-  The Corresponding author is: [Author Name]
+*Corresponding author

 ### Date of Creation/Release
   [YYYY-MM-DD]
+> A point in time associated with the lifecycle of the dataset.
 > Date must be expressed in ISO format: **YYYY-MM-DD** (e.g. 2023-03-25)

 ### DOI or Persistent Identifier